Holding buy-to-let property in trust

 A trust is the name given to an arrangement where one party holds an asset for the benefit of another.
-Find out about the benefits of holding buy-to-let property in a trust.
+Find out about holding buy-to-let property in a trust.

 There are many reasons to use a trust

 Assets such as bonds, stocks and shares, property and life insurance policies can all be held in a trust.
 There are three parties involved in a trust:

 - the settlor (sometimes called a trustor, grantor or donor), who puts an asset into a trust;

 - at least one trustee, who has control over the asset; and

 - a beneficiary, who receives the benefit of the asset

 Settlors can be trustees, and trustees can be beneficiaries.
 The benefit from the asset can be capital, income, or both.

 People settle assets into trusts for many reasons.
 They might wish to protect an inheritance or govern the affairs of a young or incapacitated person.
 The benefit might depend on certain conditions that the settlor specifies, and the settlor may themselves benefit from the trust.